Video/Image Cues are only available with SCS Standard and higher license levels.

 When you have added or selected a Video/Image cue or sub-cue, a sub-cue panel like this will be displayed:

 The above example shows how the panel appears when a video file is currently selected.
-The properties displayed to the right of the main image are slightly different for image files.
+The properties displayed to the right of the main image are slightly different for image files or for video capture devices.

 There are four parts to the panel: